szhu/vscode-gitup/README.md

 # Open in Gitup README

-This is a very simple extension that lets you open the  [Gitup](https://gitup.co/) from VS Code.
+This is a very simple extension that lets you open [Gitup](https://gitup.co/) from VS Code.

 ## Features